What is QA2L?

-At the heart of QA2L is a unique online task design interface--it's like a browser drawn by a stop-motion artist.
-It mirrors very closely the browser executing the automated tests and makes it very easy to design and tweak tasks.
-And you can even use it on your tablet or smartphone.
-The resulting tests are very close matches to actual user behaviors and can be scheduled to run with a variety of options, producing clear alerts when something needs your attention.
+At the heart of QA2L is a unique online task design interface.
+It mirrors very closely the browser executing the automated tests and makes it easy to design as well as to adjust tasks.
+The resulting tests are not only functional on day one but also faithful to actual user behaviors and designed in a way that increases their longevity.
+They can be scheduled to run with a variety of options, producing clear alerts when something needs your attention.

 Not only can you easily automate advanced interactions and form input, you also have intuitive ways to handle most common scenarios like changing elements in the same position, or form fields that require a unique username or email every time.

 Some of the sites I need to QA have lots of authenticated user content or include content from multiple domains via iFrames.
 Can QA2L help with those?

 We certainly can.
 While traditional tools have a hard time QA-ing sites with authenticated user content and iFrame content, QA2L is unequivocally better equipped to handle such tasks.